-As shown in the schematic in Figure I2-1, the initial cap configuration for the two cap areas consists of a chemical isolation layer, overlain by a 6-inch-minimum-thickness filter layer and a 1-foot-minimum-thickness erosion protection (i.e., armor) layer.
+As shown in the schematic in Figure I2-1, the initial cap configuration for the two cap areas consists of a chemical isolation layer, overlain by a 6-inch-minimum-thickness filter layer and a 1-footminimum-thickness erosion protection (i.e., armor) layer.
+The armor layer is specified as a cobble and gravel layer.
+It is assumed that the interstitial spaces of the armor layer will become filled in from deposition at RAA 27 (SMA 5) and RAA 14/15/16 (SMA 12B) and from the addition of habitat material placed at RAA 27 (SMA 5).
+Nonetheless, a sensitivity analysis was conducted to evaluate cap model results with the armor layer excluded from the model domain.